 #6 Pumping or hand expressing

-Pumping or hand expression will be invaluable if your baby is not latching at all, if you want to pump so you can store breast milk, or if your baby is not draining the breasts properly.
-A good pump can increase your milk supply all on its own, simply by thoroughly emptying the breasts at each pumping session.
+Pumping or hand expression will be invaluable if your baby is not latching at all, if you want to pump so you can store breast milk, or if your baby is not emptying the breasts properly.
+A good pump can increase a milk supply by thoroughly draining the breasts at each pumping session.
 For many pumping tips, including how often to pump and how long to pump for, see How to Increase Milk Supply When Pumping.
-Research has shown that hand expressing after a pumping session to remove the remaining milk can also provide another boost to milk supply.
+Research has shown that breast massage during pumping and hand expressing after a pumping session to remove the remaining milk can help milk supply significantly2.

 It may not always be necessary to pump, especially if you are working with a lactation consultant and have improved positioning and feed frequency and are now using breast compressions.
 Every mother-baby pair is different so be guided by your IBCLC’s individualised care plan.

-Spending time holding your baby skin-to-skin or with you both lightly dressed has many benefits for you and your breastfed baby including spotting early feeding cues, stimulating hormones needed to make milk and helping your baby gain weight simply by your baby being where he feels safest and expends least energy—in your arms.
+Spending time holding your baby skin-to-skin or with you both lightly dressed has many benefits for you and your breastfed baby.
+Benefits include spotting early feeding cues, stimulating hormones needed to make milk and helping your baby gain weight simply by your baby being where he feels safest and expends least energy—in your arms.

 #8 Avoid pacifiers (dummies) and delaying feeds

 Dummies can cause a baby to miss feeds or go longer between feeds if their hunger cues are stifled with an empty teat.
 A pacifier can also affect a baby’s latch and suck because a pacifier teat is very different to a breast.
-When all your baby’s sucking is at the breast it will boost his milk intake.
+See Pacifier, Dummy or Soother—Yes or No? for more information.
+When all your baby’s sucking is at the breast it will help to boost his milk intake.
+Scheduling feeds or delaying feeds because you think a baby can’t be hungry again yet can prevent a baby from getting all the milk they need.
 See He Can’t be Hungry.
 He Just Ate! to understand how babies gain weight.

 For a summary of popular galactagogues see What is a Galactagogue?
-Or for more in depth coverage see The Breastfeeding Mother’s Guide to Making More Milk, The Nursing Mother’s Herbal and Mother Food.
+And for more reading see Making More Milk: The Breastfeeding Guide to Increasing Your Milk Production.

 #11 Body work

-If any of the important nerves involved in milk let down are functionally impaired, or if any of the mother’s spinal vertebrae are misaligned, body work or manual therapy may be of interest to some mothers with milk production issues 1.
+If any of the important nerves involved in milk let down are functionally impaired, or if any of the mother’s spinal vertebrae are misaligned, body work or manual therapy may be of interest to some mothers with milk production issues3.

 Acupuncture has been used in China for low milk supply for two thousand years with specific acupuncture points reputed to be associated with raising prolactin levels so increasing milk supply.
-For more reading on this subject and references see Acupuncture and Acupressure (lowmilksupply.org).
+(Marasco and West, 2020).